print-Eruki/integration-task/README.md

 ## Description

-- The file integration_displacement contains a function that must receive as parameters, the initial velocity x, y and z, the final velocity in terms of x, y and z, and must receive the initial time and final time.
+- The file integration_displacement.py contains a function that must receive as parameters, the initial velocity x, y and z, the final velocity in terms of x, y and z, and must receive the initial time and final time.
 All of this parameters must be inside a list container and the orders is important.
 Which means .
 To find displacement we have to find the product between the rate of change in velocity and the rate of change in time:

                                         displacement = Δvelocity * Δtime